WCW Power Hour

-WCW Power Hour was the original Friday-night wrestling show for World Championship Wrestling (WCW), airing on TBS from June 23, 1989 to March 5, 1994.
+WCW Power Hour (originally NWA Power Hour) was the original Friday-night wrestling show for World Championship Wrestling (WCW), airing on TBS from June 23, 1989 to March 5, 1994.

 Unlike most television (and wrestling) shows that started their program either at the top or bottom of the hour, WCW Power Hour aired 10 minutes before the bottom of the hour at 10:20 p.m.
 In Summer 1990 when it was moved to Saturday mornings, it adopted a more traditional television time slot.
 The rights to WCW Power Hour now belong to WWE.
 Jim Ross and Jim Cornette were the original hosts and commentators of the show.

 Title changes

-WCW Power Hour has had numerous title changes.
+WCW Power Hour featured numerous title changes.